Halleloya/DBAC/README.md

 # DBAC

 DBAC stands for Directory-Based Access Control.
 It combines distributed IoT directories and attribute-based access control.

-## History

 This directory application used to be named as "Droit".
 Therefore, the term "Droit" may appear in the source codes to refer to a directory.

 ## To bootstrap the project